State workers sue union over ‘fair share’ fees

 HARRISBURG, Pa.
-(WHTM) – A group of Pennsylvania state employees have filed a lawsuit against AFSCME Council 13, a government union that represents thousands of state employees in Pennsylvania.
+(WHTM) – A group of Pennsylvania state employees has filed a lawsuit against AFSCME Council 13, the government union that represents thousands of state employees in Pennsylvania.

-Seven current and former Pennsylvania state employees filed the federal class-action lawsuit, looking to recoup money taken out of their paychecks and sent to the union, not being members.
+Seven current and former state employees filed the federal class-action lawsuit, looking to recoup “fair share” fees taken out of their paychecks and sent to the union.

-In 2018, the U.S. Supreme Court ruled in Janus v.
-AFSCME, those fees were not constitutional.
+The U.S. Supreme Court in 2018 ruled in Janus v.
+AFSCME that those fees are not constitutional.

 Employees in the lawsuit paid an average of $600 a year.
 If the suit rules in their favor, $3 million could be paid out to 10,000 state employees.

 “For years, AFSCME violated the U.S. Constitution by taking money from public workers who weren’t union members.
-Now that the Supreme Court has vindicated government employees and ruled that mandatory union fees are illegal, public-sector employees in Pennsylvania deserve to have their hard-earned money returned to them,” said Patrick Hughes, President, and Co-Founder of the Liberty Justice Center.
+Now that the Supreme Court has vindicated government employees and ruled that mandatory union fees are illegal, public-sector employees in Pennsylvania deserve to have their hard-earned money returned to them,” said Patrick Hughes, the president and co-founder of the Liberty Justice Center.

 AFSCME Council 13 did not respond to requests for comment.